 In reality, the heads of the predominantly English type had become re-shaped, and the necks, together with shortness of back were becoming emphasised by the handling pose.
 Also the thighs were becoming lengthened giving a spectacular gait with, together with the length of coat told gave the Cocker Spaniel (American) a unique striking appearance.

 Cocker (American) Stamp

 This also sorted the good judges out because they had to feel the strong ribs, wonderful thighs and muscling combined with the short hocks that provided the spectacular drive of the dog's gait.
-The American Kennel Club's attempts to demand that excessive coat be penalized remains to this day a matter of the judges' discretion.
+The American Kennel Club's attempts to demand that excessive coat be penalised remains to this day a matter of the judges' discretion.
 The question is also often asked whether or not the Cocker Spaniel (American) is a true Sporting dog that is capable of working in the field.
 But the fact is that correctly presented, he remains one of the most glamorous dogs in the Gundog Group.

-History of the Cocker Spaniel in Australia
+History of Cocker Spaniels in Australia